theailifestyle/mcpdmotivator/README.md

 - Keep it light-hearted, funny, and engaging - good-natured trolling
 - Use emojis and make it social media friendly
 - Maximum 280 characters
-- The tone should be like friendly banter between football fans at a pub
+- The tone should be like friendly banter between soccer fans at a sports bar

 Generate ONLY the message text."""